aplteam/Cider/mkdocs/docs/api.md

 Where

 -   `packages` is one or more Tatin packages
--   `project` is a project alias or a path to a project folder
+-   `project` is an alias or project path
 -   `dev` is a flag

 Cider installs the packages in one of the Tatin dependency folders defined in the project’s configuration file.
 (The default is `dependencies.tatin`.)

 Specify packages as either a list of strings or a comma-separated string.